UNESCO in Colombia

-Colombia has several UNESCO World Heritage Sites that showcase the country’s rich cultural and natural diversity.
+UNESCO in Colombia has several World Heritage Sites that showcase the country’s rich cultural and natural diversity.
 It’s important to note that new sites may have been added or changes may have occurred since then.
 Here is a comprehensive list of UNESCO World Heritage Sites in Colombia, along with brief explanations of their significance:

 Port, Fortresses and Group of Monuments, Cartagena (1984)